VastusTech/VastusLambda/README.md

 Then in the target folder, it should be there.
 (Not the shaded or original jar).

+# How to put it into AWS Lambda

+You just go to the lambda console, make a function, and say I want a new function.
+For the function code, you create this jar then you upload to lambda with "Java 8" as runtime and "lambdaFunctionHandlers.LambdaFunctionHandler::handleFunction" as the handler.

+Then you save and test it however you see fit.
+(Make sure the roles are correct for DynamoDB actions).

 # How to maven this big boi

 So when you're packaging this guy, there's a few things you need to worry about while trying to make sure that